doomed51/doomed51.github.io/_posts/2024-11-02-git-commands.md

 ---
 layout: post_custom
-title: "Fixing "Your branch is ahead by xx commits"
+title: "Fixing 'Your branch is ahead by xx commits' Error"
 tags: [reference, git]
 author: Rachit
 ---

 ### "Your branch is ahead by xx commits'